-No that summer has officially hit, we have been grilling dinner almost nightly.
-Whats nice about cooking outdoors is that it is almost mandatory that you sit next to the grill and relax while watching your meat cook.
+Now that summer has officially hit, we are grilling our dinner almost nightly.
+What is so nice about cooking outdoors is that it is almost mandatory that you station yourself next to the grill and relax while watching the meat cook.

-Sitting back with a cold drink, watching the sunset, and inhaling the delicious aromas coming from the grill makes for pretty much the best evening ever.
+Yep, sitting back with a cold drink, watching the sunset, and inhaling the delicious aromas coming from the grill makes for pretty much the best summer evening ever.

-We crave these simple nights all year long, so when it is finally time, we take full advantage.
+We crave the simple luxury of these nights all year long.
+So when it is finally time, believe me...we take full advantage.
 My husband and I have been grilling almost every meal for the last month.
 And despite eating ribs multiple times already, we keep going back to them again and again.
 They are just so delicious and make a perfect canvas for all sorts of different barbecue sauce flavors.

-While Smithfield Fresh Pork Ribs are my secret weapon for making great ribs on the grill, I have a few extra secrets for making them perfect!
+While pork ribs are the foundation for great barbecue, I do have a few extra secrets for making them even more perfect!

 Growing up, my dad didn't cook very often but he had a few signature meals.
 One of his specialties is grilled steak rubbed in mayonnaise and Hawaiian Sea Salt.
 It sounds crazy, but it is utterly delicious!